x

 ABOUT THE PUBLISHER

 Blackwell has more than 40 years experience in writing, editing, publishing and printing and as many or more years modeling N and HO scale.
-He began his career as a sports writer with the Citizen-Journal in Arlington, Texas, and spent nearly 25 years with The Dallas Morning News in editorial and printing sales and leadership.
-He is vice president of the Hobby Manufacturers Association Model Railroad Industry Division council, and also serves on the HMA board or directors.
+He began his career as a sports writer with the Arlington Citizen-Journal in Arlington, TX, and spent nearly 25 years with The Dallas Morning News in editorial and printing sales and leadership.

 MORE ABOUT US